DziubanMaciej/DziubanMaciej/README.md

 ## About
-I'm a software developer passionate about computer graphics, GPU and high performance computing.
-Currently employed at AMD.
+I'm a software developer passionate about computer graphics, GPUs and high performance computing.
+Currently employed at AMD, working on Vulkan driver and AMF library for hardware accelerated video processing.
 See my [LinkedIn](https://www.linkedin.com) profile.

 ## Some of my personal projects